 Our premium choice is the Syngenta Tenacity Turf Herbicide.
 At first glance, you will probably notice the cost, considerably higher than other products.
 This is a systemic product that is used primarily by professional landscapers but has been made available to residential homeowners.

 Make sure that you follow the directions closely because overuse can cause damage to your lawn.
 However, the tradeoff is that the results you get from using the product accordingly are amazing.
 You can use the herbicide as a pre-emergence weed killer, which means you can spray it on before seeding your lawn to prevent weeds from coming up in your new lawn.
 You may have to repeat your application to achieve the results you want.
-As a post-emergence, Syngenta can kill and prevent weeds from forming in your existing lawn.
+As one of the best post emergent crabgrass killers, Syngenta can kill and prevent weeds from forming in your existing lawn.